Audreykacur/CPPProgramming/Jan13Notes.md

 - we start with an algorithm, which is a set of well-defined steps

-How to come up with an algorithm
-1. What data do we need to complete the problem
-2.

 Machine Language
 - instructions are binary numbers such as 1001
 - rather than writing programs in machine language, programmers use programming languages